 Education (Including all education programs)

-The majority of classes taught in the School of Education may be taken P/NP during the spring 2020 semester.
-For a list of specific classes that must be taken for a letter grade, please visit the list of exempt courses.
+The majority of classes taught in the School of Education may be taken P/NP during the spring and fall 2020 semesters.
+For a list of specific fall classes that must be taken for a letter grade, please visit the list of exempt courses.
 All graduate courses taken as part of a combined graduate/undergraduate licensure-track program will be graded with letter grades where normally appropriate and will follow the policy for graduate courses.
 This will be true for graduate courses in licensure-track programs, even if the student's primary major is not Education.

 Nursing students must meet all progression and grading guidelines in their major.
 All Nursing courses must be graded with a letter grade and must have a grade of C+ or better to satisfy major requirements.
 Students must elect to take letter grades in all of their science support courses, including BIO105, CHE117, BIO200, BIO201, and BIO304.
 Grades must be a C or better in order to satisfy the requirements of the nursing major.
-All other general education, free electives, and non-science support courses may be taken P/NP in the spring semester only and will satisfy requirements so long as credit is earned.
+All other general education, free electives, and non-science support courses may be taken P/NP in the spring and fall semesters only and will satisfy requirements so long as credit is earned.

 Occupational Health Studies/Occupational Therapy